surfer and skateboarder

 Dr. Brandon Gamble received his training in psychology from Oakwood College for his Bachelor's degree, San Diego State for his Master's degree, and the University of Southern California is where he earned his Doctoral degree in Educational Psychology.

-From 1998 to 2009, he served middle and high school students as a school psychologist in the Long Beach Unified School District before becoming an associate professor at Cal State University Long Beach, in the College of Education for the Educational Psychology program from 2007 to 2018.
+From 1998 to 2009, he served middle and high school students as a school psychologist in the Long Beach Unified School District before becoming an associate professor at Cal State University Long Beach, in the College of Education for the Educational Psychology program from 2007 to 2017.
 He has had the honor to serve as the adviser for the Black Student Union at CSULB.
-Also, from 2018-2021, he has was at his undergraduate alma mater to serve as the Dean of Student Success at Oakwood University in Huntsville, AL. Currently, he serves as the Director for the Black Resource Center at San Diego State University.
+Also, from 2018-2021, he was at his undergraduate alma mater to serve as a professor of Psychology and the Dean of Student Success at Oakwood University in Huntsville, AL. In 2021, he served as the Charles Bell Faculty Scholar for the Black Resource Center (BRC) at San Diego State University (SDSU).
+He was the Director of the BRC at SDSU in the Spring of 2022-2024.
+Currently, he is excited to serve as the inaugural Director for the Office of Black Student Success at CSUSB.

 Dr. Gamble's written work and research has focused on African American male's social capital and familial support networks that empower young people to succeed in academics and live a strong socially and emotionally health life.